Moscow Ring Road: History

-The growth of traffic in and around Moscow in the 1950s made the city planners realise Russia's largest metropolis needed a bypass to redirect incoming traffic from major roads that run through the city.
-Opened in 1961, the MKAD had four lanes of asphalt running 108.9 kilometres along the city borders.
+The growth of traffic in and around Moscow in the 1950s made the city planners realise that Russia's largest metropolis needed a bypass to redirect incoming traffic from major roads that run through the city.
+Opened in 1961, the MKAD had four asphalt lanes and ran 108.9 kilometres along the city's borders.
 Although not yet a freeway, it featured interchanges at major junctions, very few traffic lights, and a speed limit of 100 km/h.

-For a long time the MKAD served as the administrative boundary of Moscow city, until in the 1980s Moscow started annexing territory outside the beltway.
-In December 2002 Bulvar Dmitriya Donskogo became the first Moscow Metro station that opened beyond the limits of MKAD.
+For a long time, the MKAD served as the administrative boundary of Moscow, but in the 1980s the city began annexing territory outside the beltway.
+In December 2002, Bulvar Dmitriya Donskogo became the first Moscow Metro station that opened beyond the limits of the MKAD.

-In 1995–1999, the road was widened from the initial four to ten lanes, while all intersections became grade-separated, bridges were built to accommodate pedestrians, traffic lights were removed, and a solid concrete barrier was installed in the median.
+From 1995 to 1999, the road was widened from the initial four to ten lanes; all intersections became grade-separated, pedestrian bridges were built to accommodate pedestrians, traffic lights were removed, and a solid concrete barrier was installed in the median.
 In 2001, all slow-moving vehicles were banned from entering the MKAD, and the renovated road received a freeway designation from the mayor's office.